10 Types of Push Ups for Beginners

-2. Push-Ups on the table
+2. Push-Ups for beginners on the table

 The trick to getting stronger for a standard push-up is to start from the wall and gradually get more and more horizontal.
 Flex on a table or chair on your way down and it won’t take long for you to be able to do push-ups on the floor.

-3. Push up Bend of the knees
+3. Push ups for beginners Bend of the knees

 This is identical to a push-up, but performed on your hands and knees, with your feet off the ground as you descend.
 This makes the abs and legs do a great job, being a great way to practice for actual movement.

-4. Standard Flex
+4. Standard Flex Push ups for Beginners

 These are the actual push-ups, one of the most fundamental bodyweight exercises on the floor.
 Performing push-ups frequently will help strengthen your entire upper body.